At a glance

 A veterinarian should always see a cat who has vomited blood as soon as possible.

 He will perform a medical examination of your cat and obtain a medical history from you, including accompanying symptoms you may have noticed and exposure to medications or toxins.
-Symptoms, along with the type of blood (new or old) can help your veterinarian narrow down a cause.

 - Complete blood count, urinalysis, and biochemical profile to check the overall health of your cat, look for signs of infection, inflammation, liver function, and platelets.